EclecticTaco/pazaak/pazaak/README.md

 * ~~ Generate UUID when creating cards, not when mapping when picking cards for player's hand~~
 * Refactor Card to better handle bot cards
 * Initial cards on pick cards have duplicate keys on re-render
+* Refactor botTurn to reuse render methods as a function

 ## Stretch Goals
 1. Limited pool of initial starting cards